rollins-cms/mat310-spr20/sprint3/project.md

 #### Example Program
 ```
-program PrintTest:
+program Print:
     print 1 + 2 + 3
 end
 ```

+Take a moment and draw the parse tree for the above program, following the grammar rules given.
+The `Parser.java` code currently implements this grammar.
+So let's investigate it.

 You can currently compile and run `Driver`.
 In the source code directory is a directory named `tests`.
-This `tests` directory has the `PrintTest.y` source code in it which is the syntactically correct program above which can be parsed.  `Driver` takes a command line argument with the name of a source code file:
+This `tests` directory has the `Print.y` source code in it which is the syntactically correct program above which can be parsed.  `Driver` takes a command line argument with the name of a source code file:

 ```
 prompt$  javac Driver.java
-prompt$  java Driver tests/PrintTest.y
+prompt$  java Driver tests/Print.y
 ```
-After you do this, you should see output which indicates your source code (`PrintTest.y`) was free from syntax errors.
+After you do this, you should see output which indicates the three stages (lexing, parsing, and interpreting) your source code (`Print.y`) has taken place.
+You should also see the output from the program: `6` because the statement `print 1+2+3` should cause the value 6 to be displayed.

 Now, you need to understand how the Parser arrived at that conclusion.
 Your first job is to understand how the `Parser.java` code implements the above grammar.
-Notice that `Driver.java` calls the parser, starting with the `Program` production rule.
+Notice that `Driver.java` calls the parser, starting with the `Program` production rule (remember that the first rule in our grammar indicates the starting point).
 ```
 	// Step 3: Parsing
     	// Returns the root of the parse tree